LoopKit/loopdocs/docs/operation/loop-settings/pump-commands.md

 ## Medtronic Commands

 Medtronic commands are found in the Pump Settings screen shown in the graphic below.
-The top sections is configured at the time the pump is connected to Loop and can only be modified by deleting the pump and adding a pump.
+The top section is configured at the time the pump is connected to Loop and can only be modified by deleting the pump and adding a pump.
 This screen is the same as for earlier versions with the addition of the `Use MySentry` row.

 ![Medtronic Pump Settings screen](img/mdt-pump-settings-v225.svg){width="250"}